Siege of Mariupol: Mariupol surrounded

 On 1 March, Denis Pushilin, the head of the DPR, announced that DPR forces had almost completely surrounded the nearby city of Volnovakha and that they would soon do the same to Mariupol.
 Russian artillery later bombarded Mariupol, causing over 21 injuries.

 The city was fully surrounded on 2 March, after which the siege intensified.
 Russian shelling killed a teenager and wounded two other teenagers who were playing soccer outside.
 Boychenko announced the city was suffering from a water outage and had experienced massive casualties.
 He also said Russian forces were preventing civilians from exiting.

 Later on 2 March, Russian artillery targeted a densely populated neighborhood of Mariupol, shelling it for nearly 15 hours.
 The neighborhood was massively damaged as a result, with deputy mayor Sergiy Orlov reporting that "at least hundreds of people are dead".

 On the morning of 3 March, the city was shelled again by Russian troops.
 Eduard Basurin, the spokesman for the DPR militia, formally called on the besieged Ukrainian forces in Mariupol to surrender or face "targeted strikes".
-Russian Ministry of Defense spokesman Igor Konashenkov reported that DPR forces had tightened the siege, and that three nearby settlements had been captured.
+Russian Ministry of Defense spokesman Igor Konashenkov reported that DPR forces had tightened the siege, and that three nearby settlements had been captured: Sartana, Vynohradne, and Vodiane.

 On 4 March, Boychenko stated that the city's supplies were running out, and called for a humanitarian evacuation corridor and Ukrainian military reinforcements.
 He also stated that Russian BM-21 Grads were shelling the city's hospitals and that Mariupol residents no longer had heat, running water, or electricity.
 Later that day, a temporary ceasefire was proposed for the Mariupol region in order to allow citizens to evacuate.

 On 5 March, the Ukrainian government announced its desire to evacuate 200,000 civilians from Mariupol.
 The International Committee of the Red Cross (ICRC) announced that it would act as a guarantor for a new ceasefire to allow for this evacuation.
 The Red Cross described the situation in Mariupol as "extremely dire".
 After three days of shelling, a ceasefire was announced to be in effect from 11:00 to 16:00.
 Civilians began to evacuate from Mariupol along a humanitarian corridor to the city of Zaporizhzhia.
 As civilians entered the evacuation corridor, Russian forces continued shelling the city, forcing evacuees to turn back.